 My key identifiers for Great Frigatebird males are their overall brownish-black appearance with a green sheen.
 And for females, the red eye-ring, while for Magnificent Frigatebird males, it’s the overall blacker appearance with slight purple sheen and for females the Blue-grey Eye-ring.

-I photographed the male great frigatebird in breeding plumage and two juveniles displaying what seemed to be aggressive behaviour at their nesting sites on Genovesa Island.
-Two magnificent frigatebirds images show them flying at Puerto Ayora on Santa Cruz Island; one diving down towards the sea in the harbour and another flying through the fish market to try and steal fish that is being prepared.
+I photographed the Great Frigatebird male in breeding plumage and two juveniles displaying what seemed to be aggressive behaviour at their nesting sites on Genovesa Island.
+Two Magnificent Frigatebirds images show them flying at Puerto Ayora on Santa Cruz Island; one diving down towards the sea in the harbour and another flying through the fish market to try and steal fish.

-I visited two nesting sites on Genovesa; at both I photographed red-billed tropicbird chicks.
-The images in the gallery show an underground nesting site, basically an opening in the lava, with a chick inside.
+I visited two nesting sites on Genovesa; at both, I photographed Red-billed Tropicbird chicks.
+The images in the gallery show an underground nesting site, basically an opening in the lava, with a young individual inside.